wassname/open_pref_eval/README.md

 ## FAQ

+**Q: How does this compare to other evaluation frameworks?**
+A: Most frameworks use LLM judges or human annotation.
+We use direct probability measurement:
+- vs **LM-Eval-Harness**: Focus on preference tasks vs academic benchmarks
+- vs **LightEval/Verdict**: No judge setup needed, works with any local model
+- vs **Prometheus/HELM**: No proprietary API dependencies or complex infrastructure

 **Q: Why is this faster than judge-based evaluation?**
 A: No second model needed.
 We use your model's own token probabilities, computed in a single forward pass.

-**Q: How does this compare to lm-eval-harness or other frameworks?**
-A: I found those hard to get up and running, and to modify.
-This is pure PyTorch + HuggingFace, with a focus on preference evaluation.
-You can do lots of quick evals to aid in model development.

 **Q: What if my model wasn't trained on preference data?**
 A: Still works!
 Any model assigns probabilities to text.
 Well-aligned models tend to assign higher probability to helpful/harmless responses even without explicit preference training.